 A reappropriation is a legislative enactment that continues the undisbursed balance of an appropriation that would otherwise lapse (see lapsed appropriation, below).
 Reappropriations are commonly used in the case of federally funded programs and capital projects, where the funding amount is intended to support activities that may span several fiscal years.
-For example, funds for capital projects are customarily recommended and appropriated in amounts sufficient to cover the total estimated cost of each phase of a specific project (such as land acquisition, design, construction and equipping).
-As contracts within each phase are established, portions of the capital construction appropriation are allocated.
-However, disbursements are made only to meet the actual costs incurred as each phase of the project progresses.
+For example, funds for capital projects are customarily recommended and appropriated in amounts sufficient to cover the total estimated cost of all phases of a specific project (such as land acquisition, design and construction).
+As contracts within each phase are established, portions of the capital construction appropriation are allocated; and disbursements are made to meet the actual costs incurred as each phase of the project progresses.
 In ensuing years, the balances not disbursed are reappropriated to cover the costs of subsequent construction phases in the project.